ChaosExAnima/echonyc.blog/src/content/blog/stories-in-silence.md

 categories:
     - 'larp'
 coverImage: 'images/7fa9a-34284695_10155871317008802_5324042336294928384_o.jpg'
+coverAlt: 'Figures with angular white masks and silvery blocks'
 ---

 Okay, so visiting one of the topics I thought of before: wordless storytelling games.
 I've played a few of these with little or no speaking, and every time they leave a lasting impression on me, so I'd like to explore that a little bit.